 That said, this is not about getting the most out of your money, even if it is somewhat related to the topic at hand.
 I’ve written about many brief games and played even more.
 Not all were equally great, obviously, but what made them so appealing was that it was a brief commitment.
 Since I read a lot of reviews from a variety of sources, I rarely start playing a game without knowing how long it might last me.
 This may sound like an odd fascination to some, and I suppose it is, but it also means I (mostly) get to see those I do end up playing, all the way through.

 If you know where to look, finding proper great free indie games isn’t as difficult as one might think (hint hint).
 Hm?
 What shameless self-promoting link?
 I have no idea what you’re on about!
 Seriously though, while I have covered a bunch of them over the years, sites like IndieGames.com have gone completely bonkers in that regard.
-Like I said, it’s not like there’s a shortage of indie created freeware.
+As I said, it’s not like there’s a shortage of indie-created freeware.
 Not by any stretch.

 Horror fan?
 Point ‘n’ click fan?
 Then you should check out The Last Door, as the beta for its fourth chapter was just released.
 Or how about some old-school demon slicing, in Shin Samurai Jazz?
-Minutes after A Wizard’s Lizard was released, my review of this entertaining action RPG went up (spoiler: it’s pretty great).
-Heroes of Might & Magic fans might find Heroes of a Broken Land to be quite familiar, but while it may look the part, this strategy/dungeoncrawler hybrid plays quite differently from the classic 3DO franchise (and vice versa).
+Minutes after A Wizard’s Lizard was released, my review of this RPG went up.
+Heroes of Might & Magic fans might find Heroes of a Broken Land to be somewhat familiar, but while it may look the part, this strategy/dungeon-crawler hybrid does play differently from the classic 3DO franchise (and vice versa).
 Great stuff!

 As always, not a week goes by without indie game bundles.
 The Humble Weekly is overflowing with roguelike greatness while Flying Bundle 5 packs eight very different games, and then… there’s the Greenlight stuff.
 Like previous ‘debut’ bundles, Indie Royale’s ninth in the series is all about lesser-known Greenlight entries.
 Speaking of which, IGF 2014 main competition finalists get to skip the green queues and head straight onto Steam, should they so desire.
 Lovely, ain’t it?